 To help relieve morning sickness:

 - Choose foods carefully.
-Opt for foods that are high in carbohydrates, low in fat and easy to digest.
+Select foods that are high in carbohydrates or protein, low in fat, and easy to digest.
 Salty foods are sometimes helpful, as are foods that contain ginger — such as ginger lollipops.
 Avoid greasy, spicy and fatty foods.

 - Snack often.
 Before getting out of bed in the morning, eat a few soda crackers or a piece of dry toast.
 Nibble throughout the day, rather than eating three larger meals.
-An empty stomach may aggravate nausea.
+An empty stomach may make nausea worse.

 - Drink plenty of fluids.
 Sip water or ginger ale.
 It may also help to suck on hard candy, ice chips or ice pops.